samiemostafavi/wireless-pr3d/measurements/campaign2/prepare-EP5G.md

 Make sure from Advantech-01 you can ping `10.70.70.3`.

-## Bring up the client on Worker-01
+## Bring up the end-node on Worker-01

 Networks:
 * Adv-01-net (`10.42.3.0/24`)